Oral health for infants for school age (4 to 7)

 - Limit the amount of fruit juice and/or smoothies your child drinks to a maximum of 150mls (one portion) in total per day and drink it with meals to reduce the risk of tooth decay

-- Find more about Sugar: the facts on the Eat Well website
+- Find out more about sugar: the facts on the Eat Well website

 - Watch the Healthy Eating Right from the Start video (from Henry)